simplykapoor/teched2022-IN260/exercises/ex2/ex25/README.md

 ## Exercise steps

 Run through the following steps
-1. First, we will model the connection to SAP Process Automation within a subprocess.
+1. First, we will model the connection to SAP Build Process Automation within a subprocess.
 From the palette, select the entry *Local Integration Process* below the *Process* menu

     <br><img src="/exercises/ex2/images/02-0014.png" width=50%>